Wicked-Goth/Sodbayar-Site/README.md

 ## Notes

-The project was reworked from a single-page portfolio into a multi-page site so it satisfies the final assignment requirements while staying Tailwind-based.

-The full written explanation of the code and user interface lives in `documentation.html`.
+The full written explanation of the code and user interface lives in `documentation.html`